aibolem/RAMDanceToolkitwiki/RAM-API-Reference-Graphics.md

 # Graphics

+### Summary

 RAMDanceToolkit has some global method to draw shapes defined at _ramGraphics.h_.

 ### table of contents